 Multiplication Is Fast Addition

-Multiplication is a shortcut for adding the same number many times.
+Multiplication is a shortcut for adding the same number over and over.

 - 3 + 3 + 3 + 3 = 12 → 4 groups of 3 → 4 × 3 = 12